Long John Dunn 1857 - 1953

 Long trail rides and his escape from the law fueled Dunn's dream of starting a transportation business.
 John said, "If I could just find a place that was good and isolated and so damn rough it wouldn't pay to build railroads, I'd have just what I wanted."

 In 1887 John rode from Elizabethtown through Eagle Nest and down to Taos.
-Burros loaded with wood and teams of wagon horses tied to hitching posts encircled the plaza.
+Burros loaded with wood, teams of wagons and horses tied to hitching posts encircled the plaza.
 Silent, blanketed Indians watched.
 John said, in a 1930 interview, "Taos was set up here then just as it is now, in a little world all by itself.
 Our nearest railroad point was Tres Piedras on the Denver and Rio Grande, and we got mail when someone happened to be coming out to bring it."

 It was some years before Dunn had enough money to finance his transportation business.
 During that time he shipped venison from Montana to Minneapolis; delivered cattle to an Indian Agency in Standing Rock, North Dakota; dealt monte in Rapid City and Cheyenne; and traveled with a carnival to Santa Barbara, California.
 He ran a prosperous saloon in Goldfield, Nevada, started two gambling houses in Taos, and when gold was found in Red River, opened another there before he had the funds needed for his dream.